tjoyner/ofvioletsandlicorice/chapter18.md

 Daniel said nothing, looked at her.
 He knew he was looking at her with a blank, or maybe just tired, expression.
 He got up from the table, went behind the bar, took a bottle of [Nonino](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#nonino) and poured two fingers in one glass, and two fingers in another.
 He tossed it down to feel the fire in his throat, he wanted to extinguish the question that he was about to ask: "Amalia, do you know how to play poker?"

 He watched her take her glass and drink it in one gulp.
-Then he heard her voice yelling "No. No, I don't know how to play!"
+Then he heard her voice cry out, "No. No, I don't know how to play!"

 Daniel couldn't tell if she was laughing or crying.
 He had turned around to go back to sit at the table.
 <div style="text-align: center">